Nanofus/novel.js/README.md

 - `name` - Required.
 The scene's name.
 Not visible to the user, used internally to navigate between scenes.
 - `text` - Required (not enforced).
 The scene's text.
 Can be formatted using html and Novel.js's own tags.
 The text can be a simple string, or an array of strings.
 If it is an array, each of the array items gets surrounded by paragraph tags (`<p></p>`).
 This makes formatting long text easier.
 - `style` - The scene's style.
 Adds a html class that can be styled in `skin.css` to give different looks to different scenes.
+- `inventoryHidden` - If defined and set to true, the inventory is not shown in this scene.
 - `addItem` - Add items to the player's inventory upon entering the scene.
 - `removeItem` - Remove items from the player's inventory upon entering the scene.
 - `setItem` - Sets the specified items' counts in the player's inventory upon entering the scene.
 If the item does not exist in the inventory, it is added.